Complete Sunday Notes Packet in PDF Format

 BUSINESS AS UNUSUAL FOR MALZAHN

 Auburn's gaudy offensive numbers are nothing new to first-year offensive coordinator Gus Malzahn.
 His Tulsa teams led the nation in total offense in both 2007 (543.9 yards) and 2008 (569.9).
 Last year's Tulsa team also led the country in third-down conversions (57.0 pct.) and yards per play (7.27).
 Two of the three previous college squads that he coached finished in the top 10 in the nation in rushing, as the 2008 Tulsa team ranked fifth (268.0 yards) and his 2006 Arkansas squad was fourth (228.5).

 In the last three seasons, his teams have reached at least 400 yards of offense in 30 of 36 games (85.7 percent).

 BYRUM ON TARGET

-Junior Wes Byrum has excelled during his junior season, connecting on 13-of-14 field goals and all 34 extra point attempts.
-Among kickers who have attempted at least 10 field goals, Byrum's percentage of .929 ranks tied for fourth nationally.
-Byrum, who ranks fifth in school history with 41 career made field goals, is fourth in the SEC with 13 field goals and in scoring with 73 points.
+Junior Wes Byrum has excelled during his junior season, connecting on 12-of-13 field goals and all 30 extra point attempts.
+Among kickers who have attempted at least 10 field goals, Byrum's percentage of .923 ranks tied for second nationally, and no kicker who has attempted as many field goals as Byrum has a better percentage.
+Byrum, who ranks fifth in school history with 40 career made field goals, is tied for third in the SEC with 12 field goals and tied for second in scoring with 66 points.
 He made a career-high four field goals in a 26-22 win at Tennessee, earning SEC Special Teams Player of the Week honors.